awestlake87/pyo3-asyncio/README.md

 > Note that we are using `EventLoop.run_until_complete` here instead of the newer `asyncio.run`.
 That is because `asyncio.run` will set up its own internal event loop that `pyo3_asyncio` will not be aware of.
 For this reason, running `pyo3_asyncio` conversions through `asyncio.run` is not currently supported.
 >
 > This restriction may be lifted in a future release.

+## MSRV
+Currently the MSRV for this library is 1.46.0, _but_ if you don't need to use the `async-std-runtime` feature, you can use rust 1.45.0.
+> `async-std` depends on `socket2` which fails to compile under 1.45.0.